 Transition shakes us.
 It brings changes which can be both exciting and scary.
 Along with it comes vulnerability, uncertainty and that hanging feeling I can't quite put my finger on.
 Transition means losing something, or someone.
 Things won't be the same, for better or worse, we're not sure.

 It is because of these that we feel uneasy with transitions for the most part.
-But it's a reality of life that we will go through, albeit in different scales.
+But it's a reality of life that we will go through, albeit at different scales.

 I resigned from a cushy job, recently moved back to my motherland, and gave up a sense of freedom when I moved back to my parent's place.